-Students who have completed 90.4512 International Trade are not permitted to take this subject for credit.
+Students who have completed LAWS4540 international Trade are not permitted to take this subject for credit.
+(Old No. 90.454)

-90.461 Information Systems Law SS Hpw4 C3
+LAWS4610 Information Systems Law SS Hpw4 C3

 The law governing the use of computing and data communications technologies.
-The main topics are data communications law (telecommunications regulation and telecommunications interception law concerning data), data protection and privacy, property in computerized data and software, computer crime, civil liability for software and databases, evidentiary problems, and computerised commercial transactions, including electronic funds transfer systems (EFTS), EFTS at point-of-sale (EFT-POS) and programmed stock trading.
-The social and legal importance of 'information systems', computers interconnected by telecommunications, is examined in the light of theories of

-'post industrial society' and suggestions of an emerging 'information systems law'.
+The main topics are data communications law (telecommunications regulation and telecommunications interception law concerning data), data protection and privacy, property in computerized data and software, computer crime, civil liability for software and databases, evidentiary problems, and computerised commercial transactions, including electronic funds transfer systems (EFTS), and electronic document interchange (EDI).
+The social and legal importance of 'information systems', computers interconnected by telecommunications, is examined in the light of theories of 'post industrial society' and suggestions of an emerging 'information systems law'.
 Computing and data communications concepts are explained where necessary.
 No prior computing knowledge is required, and no computer use is required during the course.
+(Old No. 90.461)

-90.462 Computer Applications SS Hpw4 C3 to Law
+LAWS4620 Computer Applications SS Hpw4 C3 to Law

 A 'hands-on' introduction to the uses lawyers can make of computer technology, particularly database and knowledge-based technologies.
 The use of databases for text retrieval systems, court and legal data registry systems, litigation support systems and office administration.
 The strengths and limitations of database technologies.
+Hypertext databases.
 The use of knowledge-based technologies in legal document generators, expert systems (systems that give legal advice) and 'conceptual text retrieval'.
 Implications of the nature of legal reasoning for these technologies.

 Students will design and create their own legal databases, document generators and expert systems using programs provided.
-No prior computer knowledge is required, as the course commences with a brief introduction to microcomputer use.
+No prior computer knowledge is required.
 Some experience in the use of microcomputers, and particularly word processing, would be an advantage.
 The course is taught in the Faculty Microcomputer Lab and enrolment is therefore limited to 25.
+(Old No. 90.462)

-90.480 The Law of Banking
+LAWS4800 The Law of Banking

-Prerequisite: 90.438
+Prerequisite: LAWS4380

 The law and practice of domestic and international banking.
 Topics vary from year to year but include: the regulation of banking, particular aspects of the banker/customer relationship, modern payment systems, domestic and international financing.
+(Old No. 90.480)

-90.500 The Law of Employment S1 S2 Hpw4 C3
+LAWS5000 The Law of Employment S1 S2 Hpw4 C3

 A branch of the law which treats persons in their capacity as workers.
-The employer-employee relationship with particular attention to the individual contract of employment on which that relationship rests, the legal concept of a 'worker', incidents of the employment relationship, the mutual rights and duties of the employer and the employee; the rights and obligations of public employees; incidents of the employment relationship as regards third parties, the employer's liability to third parties, the employee's liability to third parties and the liability of third parties towards the employment relationship; the termination of the relationship with particular reference to the discharge of the contract of employment by performance, by notice and for cause and the remedies for wrongful termination: the relationship between an individual contract of employment and the relevant Award or Industrial Agreement, the usual matters dealt with in Awards and Agreements with particular emphasis on job security and personal grievances; social security aspects of employment, the legislation which is designed to protect wages, hours and various leave entitlements; legislation with respect to Anti-Discrimination; programs for Equal Employment Opportunity and Affirmative Action.
+The employer-employee relationship with particular attention to the individual contract of employment on which that relationship rests, the legal concept of a 'worker', incidents of the employment relationship, the mutual rights and duties of the employer and the employee; the rights and obligations of public employees; incidents of the employment relationship as regards third parties, the employer's liability to third parties, the employee's liability to third parties and the liability of third parties towards the employment relationship; the termination of the relationship with particular reference to the discharge of the contract of employment by performance. by notice and for cause and the remedies for wrongful termination; the relationship between an individual contract of employment and the relevant Award or Industrial Agreement, the usual matters dealt with in Awards and Agreements with particular emphasis on job security and personal grievances: social security aspects of employment, the legislation which is designed to protect wages, hours and various leave entitlements; legislation with respect to Anti-Discrimination; programs for Equal Employment Opportunity and Affirmative Action.
+(Old No. 90.500)

-90.502 Industrial Safety and Health S1 S2 Hpw4 C3 Law
+LAWS5020 Industrial Safety and Health S1 S2 Hpw4 C3 Law